-The international shore connection is a universal hose connection that is to be provided on all ships as per the SOLAS requirement.
-The purpose of the International Shore Connection is to keep a standby hose attachment to get a connection from shore or from other ships in case there is a total failure of pumps onboard.
+The international shore connection is a universal hose connection that is to be provided on all ships as per the IMO SOLAS requirement.
+The purpose of the International Shore Coupling is to keep a standby hose attachment to get a connection from shore or from other ships for shipboard firefighting, in case there is a total failure of pumps onboard.

-While using International Shore Connection the sea water is supplied at a pre-decided pressure and is connected to ship’s fire main.
-This coupling is generally kept on the bridge of a ship so that in case of an emergency it is readily available and used.
+While using International Shore Connection, the sea water is supplied at a pre-decided pressure and is connected to the ship’s fire main.
+This international shore connection flange is generally kept at a convenient and accessible location (Bridge or in Fire locker) of a ship so that in case of an emergency it is readily available and used.

 The Dimensions of International Shore Coupling are:

 4 holes 19mm in diameter spaced equidistantly on a bolt circle of above diameter, slotted to flange periphery.

 |4, each of 16mm diameter, 50mm in length|

 Related Reading: A Brief Overview of Fire Control Plan On Ship